ruijun1110/OpenHome_Pepper/README.md

 ```
 pip install PyAudio
 ```

+You can also use homebrew to install these modules. brew install ffmpeg, portaudio, etc
 ## How to run the main pipeline?

 To run the main pipeline, run the following command: